-The University's Office of Environmental Health and Safety recommends the complete evacuation of most buildings in an alarm situation.
+The University's Office of Fire Safety & Prevention recommends the complete evacuation of most buildings in an alarm situation.
 Building Emergency Action Plans provide detailed information about the evacuation procedures for individual academic division buildings, and Red Books provide the information for most UVA Health buildings.
 Building evacuation locations are listed at uvaemergency.virginia.edu/building-evacuationlocations.
-If necessary, transportation of persons shall be coordinated with appropriate University Police Department and Parking and Transportation personnel for the purpose of evacuation and relocation of persons threatened by or displaced by the incident.
-Responding emergency personnel will identify a temporary shelter or facility such as the North Grounds Rec Center, Memorial Gym or another facility as needed.
+If necessary, transportation of persons shall be coordinated with appropriate University Police Division and Parking and Transportation personnel for the purpose of evacuation and relocation of persons threatened by or displaced Responding the incident. emergency personnel will identify a temporary shelter or facility such as the North Grounds Rec Center or other facility as needed.

 The University's emergency response procedures are available at https://uvaemergency.virginia.edu/emergency-procedures.
+Emergency response procedures for most UVA Health buildings are located in the ensure the University's emergency management plans remain current and actionable, the University of Virginia conducts an emergency management exercise Grounds and at each separate campus at least once per year.
+These exercises may include tabletop drills, emergency operations center exercises or full-scale emergency response exercises.
+The University conducts after-action reviews of all emergency management exercises and many emergency responses.

-Emergency response procedures for most UVA Health buildings are located in the Red Books which are placed throughout each building.
+Red Books which are placed throughout each building.